The Cloud’s TSMC Moment: Why Neoclouds Won't Own Hardware

 In 1987, the founding of Taiwan Semiconductor Manufacturing Company (TSMC) began a fundamental shift in the semiconductor industry by pioneering a “pure-play” foundry model.
 Prior to this, industry heavyweights like Intel, Texas Instruments, and NEC Semiconductor were vertically integrated device manufacturers (IDMs), handling both integrated circuit (IC) design and manufacturing.
 TSMC changed that by specializing exclusively in manufacturing, enabling a new generation of fabless startups like NVIDIA to outsource this capability and specialize solely in IC design.

 The decoupling of the semiconductor business has had enormously disruptive consequences.
 Today, NVIDIA is the largest semiconductor firm by market capitalization and stands at 30x the capitalization of Intel.
-TSMC itself is 7x the size of Intel and has become one of the most valuable and critical companies in the world, responsible for supplying virtually all of the cutting-edge chips for giants such as NVIDIA and Apple.
+TSMC itself is 7x the size of Intel, and has become one of the most valuable and critical companies in the world, responsible for supplying virtually all of the cutting edge chips for giants such as NVIDIA and Apple.

-Today, cloud computing is experiencing the same critical threshold of complexity and increasingly divergent capital requirements that drove the decoupling of IC design and manufacturing in the late 80s and 90s.
-In the future, most clouds, and eventually even the largest, won’t own any hardware at all.
+Today, cloud computing is experiencing the same critical threshold of complexity and increasingly divergent capital requirements that drove the decoupling of IC design and manufacturing in the late 80’s and 90’s.
+In the future most clouds, and eventually even the largest, won’t own any hardware at all.

 Understanding the Decoupling: Moore’s First and Second Laws